One World Week Festival 2022

 Globalisation – The Youth and The Truth

-One World Week is back, and this time we are tackling one of the biggest challenges of them all: Globalisation.
+One World Week 2022 was a great success!
+Thanks to our amazing participants and speakers for making a week jam-packed with activities, inspiration and activism – tackling one of the biggest challenges of them all: Globalisation.

 What takes place in one part of the world can have massive ripples and repercussions in our village, in our towns, across Europe, and the Global South.